 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
-It tells which Part D prescription drugs are covered under the Part D benefit included in Hamaspik Medicare Choice.
+It tells which Part D prescription drugs are covered under the Part D benefit included in Hamaspik Medicare Select.
 In addition to the drugs covered by Part D, some prescription drugs are covered for you under your Medicaid benefits.
 The Drug List tells you how to find out which drugs are covered under Medicaid.

 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the Hamaspik Medicare Choice Drug List.
+Medicare has approved the Hamaspik Medicare Select Drug List.

 The Drug List also tells you if there are any rules that restrict coverage for your drugs.
 We will provide you a copy of the Drug List.
-The Drug List we provide you includes information for the covered drugs that are most commonly used by our members.
-However, we cover additional drugs that are not included in the provided Drug List.
-If one of your drugs is not listed in the Drug List, you should visit our website or contact Member Services to find out if we cover it.
 To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.hamaspik.com) or call Member Services (phone numbers are printed on the back cover of this booklet).